Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Conclusion

 This study presented an integrated optimization framework for simultaneously determining optimal scheduling and charging strategies for mixed fleets consisting of BEBs and DBs.
 The developed MILP model uniquely combines decisions regarding optimal fleet composition, scheduling, and flexible charging strategies, effectively addressing both slow and fast charger types located at terminal stops and garages.
 By allowing partial recharging and implementing a novel adaptive queueing strategy, the model significantly enhanced scheduling flexibility, reduced operational delays, and optimized charging infrastructure utilization.

 Numerical experiments using a real-world transit network in the Chicago area confirmed the efficacy of this approach.
 The results demonstrated that BEBs, despite higher upfront acquisition costs, serve a disproportionately higher share of trips due to lower energy expenditures.
-Consequently, while full BEB fleet ($A^\nu=100\%$) results in a modest increase in total system costs compared to a baseline DB fleet, mixed-fleet scenarios (e.g., $A^\nu=25\%$) were shown to actually reduce total costs, indicating an immediate economic pathway for a partial BEB fleet.
-Furthermore, sensitivity analyses highlighted the critical importance of infrastructure distribution: restricting charging capabilities exclusively to garages was found to significantly inflate both fleet size and operational costs, validating the necessity of on-route opportunistic charging at terminal stations.
+Consequently, while full BEB fleet ($A^\nu=100\%$) results in a modest increase in total system costs compared to a baseline DB fleet, mixed-fleet scenarios (e.g., $A^\nu=25\%$) were shown to reduce total costs, indicating an immediate pathway for a partial BEB fleet.

 Methodologically, we developed and presented a detailed CG framework to solve this complex problem.
-The methodology successfully decomposes the problem into an RMP for schedule selection and two distinct pricing subproblems to generate candidate routes for both conventional DB and BEB fleets.
-A key contribution of this work is the formulation of the BEB subproblem as an SPPRC, which explicitly models the intricate operational rules of electric vehicles, including state-of-charge management and charging schedules.
-Furthermore, we addressed significant practical challenges inherent to the CG procedure, particularly the issue of algorithmic stalling caused by degeneracy in the master problem.
-To ensure robust convergence, the final algorithm incorporates sophisticated mechanisms, including a stalling criterion based on objective value improvement, to navigate these numerical difficulties effectively.
+The methodology decomposes the problem into an RMP for schedule selection and two distinct pricing subproblems to generate candidate columns for both DB and BEB fleets.
+A key contribution of this work is the formulation of the BEB subproblem as an SPPRC, which models the intricate operational rules of BEBs, including SoC management and charging schedules.
+Furthermore, we addressed practical challenges inherent to the CG procedure, particularly the issue of algorithmic stalling caused by degeneracy in the RMP.

-Despite its strengths, this study has limitations that offer avenues for future research.
-First, the model assumes pre-existing charging station locations and plug capacities, relying on inputs from strategic planning without simultaneously optimizing charger placement.
-Incorporating charger location and capacity decisions within the operational scheduling framework could yield further efficiencies yet at the cost of further computational complexity.
-Moreover, the model does not explicitly account for uncertainties or real-time operational disruptions, such as variability in trip durations resulting from traffic congestion or weather-related energy consumption fluctuations.

 Overall, the developed optimization approach provides valuable insights for transit agencies transitioning to alternative powertrain fleets.
 It highlights the strategic trade-offs between initial fleet investment and ongoing operational savings, demonstrating that a carefully managed transition to a mixed fleet can be cost-competitive.
 The integration of flexible charging strategies and adaptive scheduling methods presented in this work lays a strong foundation for future studies and practical implementations, paving the way for more efficient, resilient, and cost-effective public transit systems.